-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 For the most part, the quarterback’s accuracy and velocity were not an issue.

-“That was frustrating to that (wide receivers) room, without question,” Petersen said of the drops.
+“That was frustrating to that (wide-receivers) room, without question,” Petersen said of the drops.
 “You’ve just got to go back, and I think it all has to do with how we practice and drill work.
 The games are different in terms of going for that ball and maybe knowing you’re going to get hit and the intensity.

 “Just the carryover from during the week to Saturday nights, I think that’s a really easy place to not have the carryover in terms of catching.
-Because now all of a sudden I’m looking to run.
+Because now all of a sudden, I’m looking to run.
 There’s defenders around me.
 So again, I think that’s another area where we’ll be better.”

-Petersen did say that Eason should not have thrown the crossing pattern to tight end Hunter Bryant that was ultimately intercepted, but “Hunter makes a lot of plays.
-So like we always say, it’s easy to sit here in the film room and second-guess that when he’s got 1-on-1 coverage and that guy’s a big body that can make plays.”
+Petersen did say Eason should not have thrown the crossing pattern to tight end Hunter Bryant that was intercepted, but “Hunter makes a lot of plays.
+So like we always say, it’s easy to sit here in the film room and second-guess that when he’s got one-on-one coverage and that guy’s a big body that can make plays.”

 Perhaps, considering the repeatedly damaging drops, Petersen should have turned to his younger playmakers — say, true freshman Puka Nacua or redshirt freshmen Austin Osborne and Marquis Spiker — in the second half against Cal.